-Yu and van Tubergen, UpToDate, 2023
+Yu and van Tubergen, UpToDate, 2020

 "HLA-B27 can be useful to increase the confidence of a diagnosis of axSpA [axial spondyloarthritis] in patients in whom plain radiographs or magnetic resonance imaging (MRI) also exhibit abnormalities consistent with axSpA.
 HLA-B27 can also be used as a screening tool in primary care in patients presenting with chronic back pain or IBP [inflammatory back pain] suspected by the primary clinician as having a significant probability for axSpA, depending upon the availability and the costs of local HLA-B27 testing.
-The probability of axSpA goes up from 5 to about 30 percent in chronic back pain patients and from 14 to about 60 percent in patients with IBP if HLA-B27 is positive.
-Thus, these patients might warrant further evaluation, including imaging."
+Several diagnostic criteria sets include